• Home

 How is it made?

 BIGMOUTH took a year to develop, with over 30 prototypes.
-It began as a curious experiment with an exciting result on day-one.
-But it took a year of trial and error to produce one to perform consistently on both large-bore (LeBlanc/Noblet/Vito) and small-bore (Selmer/Bundy and Buffet) altos.
-By late 2025, after producing 50 pieces, I got my dimensions, tolerances, and processes dialed-in.
+It began as a curious experiment with a strong result on day-one.
+But it took a year of trial and error to create one that performs consistently on both large-bore (LeBlanc/Noblet/Vito) and small-bore (Selmer/Bundy and Buffet) altos.
+By late 2025, having produced 50 pieces, I got my dimensions, tolerances, and production dialed-in.

-Solving the low clarion problem Early trials showed improvement to the low clarion, but it was still hesitant over the break to middle-B, C, C# and D. So I began to experiment.
+Solving the low clarion weakness Early trials showed improvement to the low clarion, but it was still hesitant over the break to middle-B, C, C# and D. So I began to experiment.
 I probed the acoustics with a pair of magnets – a small one inside the MP bore, moved by another one outside.
 This let me restrict the bore area at precise points.
-This way, I located a “zone of influence” for the weak range.
-Restrictions made it worse, so I tried the opposite – enlarging the bore.
-But my cutting failed and left a ragged surface.
+I located a “zone of influence” for the weak range.
+Restriction made it worse, so I tried the opposite – enlarging the bore.
+But my cutting tool vibrated and left a ragged surface.
 I thought I had ruined my best prototype.
-But I played it to see how bad it was, but it worked great!
-I was stunned by a dramatic improvement in the low clarion, and a darker tone overall.
-I had stumbled onto a discovery but I had to know WHY ...
+BUT I played it just to see how bad it was, and it worked great!
+I was stunned by a dramatic improvement in the low clarion and a darker tone overall.
+I had to know WHY it worked ...
 What does the rough surface DO?

 ORIGIN STORY As a teenage ham radio hobbyist, I learned principles of wave formation, tuning, harmonics, noise reduction, ....
 I also made bamboo flutes.
 Based on of environmental concerns, I founded a company to manufacture components for off-grid solar power.
 When I reached my goals, I retired and returned to making flutes, fixing and improving woodwinds, and playing jazz.
 Then I was seduced by klezmer music, so I dove into clarinet.
 I got an alto clarinet because it was cheap.
 It mostly sat in the closet until I ran across Eugene Kirton’s demo of a modified tenor sax mouthpiece on YouTube.
 I was off and running on this fascinating project.
 I gifted one to Gene in gratitude, and he's a big supporter.
 The bore design and Noise Filter are my own innovations.
 I named it BIGMouthPiece™ but people couldn't spell it, so now it's just BIGMOUTH™.